FTLam11/FTLam11.github.io/_posts/2019-08-19-giant_douche_vs_turd_sandwich.md

 JWT invalidation is kinda fucked up.
 There is a standard `exp` claim that specifies when the JWT expires.
 That's cool, but what if there is a need to revocate a single JWT on demand?
 Some shithead stole my JWT!
 I don't think waiting for it to expire is good.
-What is there is no `exp` claim (this probably not a best practice)?
+What if there is no `exp` claim (this probably not a best practice)?
 Also, JWT tokens should be invalid upon password changes?
 What are some strats for invalidating JWTs?